Ariana Grande accused of “asian-fishing” for new photoshoot

 Many suggested that London’s comments were a sign that Grande was really trying to appropriate the “Asian” look.
 One TikTok user argued that “if Oli can see what he’s doing, then K-pop executives can see it.”

-“I bet his team is working to try to get a collaboration with a k-pop group,” added the TikTok user in a comment on one of the videos on kuzumi.n.
+“I bet your team is working to try to get a collaboration with a k-pop group,” added the TikTok user in a comment on one of the videos on kuzumi.n.